attack-monkey/Lean-Functional-Typescript/README.md

 > Note that Lean calls matcha-match's `patternMatch` function `fmatch`, and `match` is also a wrapper around `patternMatch`.

-Impure Code
+Pure Macros
 ===========

-In contrast to Pure Code, Impure Code contains mutations, unpredictable results and interactions with things outside of given functions.

-Impure Code isn't bad when used appropriately, however most of the time it can be avoided by using Pure Functions and Immutable Operations instead.

 In Lean, any function that does something other than just return a result, is known as a macro.
 Functions calculate things.
 Macros do things.

 **Common in-built macros**

-- `console.log` for example fits the description of macro, since it is a function that interacts with the machine's / brower's console.
+- `console.log` fits the description of macro, since it is a function that interacts with the machine's / brower's console.
 - `Date.now()` interacts with the machine to get the current timestamp.
 - `Math.random` returns a random number value - which is impure.
 - `setTimeout` / `setInterval` interacts with the event-loop.